busathlab/mdlab/docs/namd_lab3.md

 ### 3. Design the protocol

 That's pretty much it!
-We have provided a couple skeleton scripts containing some suggested pseudocode to help guide you, but now that you've made it this far in the course you should be able to perform most of this on your own, even if you were to do it all manually without special scripts.
+We have provided a couple skeleton scripts containing some suggested pseudocode to help guide you, but now that you've made it this far in the course you should be able to perform most of this on your own.

 The two scripts we have provided you are listed below, and they each contain some basic comments and pseudocode to help get you started:
 - `bash.umbrellasubmit.sh` - master submission script